makdoom/Mpad-Text-Editor/README.md

 # Mpad-Text-Editor
-Text Editor using tkinter module from python
-In order to install the Editor run the Mpad setup.exe file
+Text Editor using tkinter module from python.
+In order to install the Editor run the Mpad setup.exe file.

 ## Features